-We held events and masterclass either with a physical presence or online in Spain, Italy, Serbia, UK, Poland and of course Greece and Cyprus.
+We held events and masterclasses either with a physical presence or online in Spain, Italy, Serbia, the UK, Poland, and of course Greece and Cyprus.
 One more is scheduled in the Netherlands.

 We collaborated with retailers and wine shops and cooperated with restaurants both within Greece and overseas, the lists of which boast the wines of 50 GGW.

-What is your vision about Greek wine entering the European market?
+What is your vision of Greek wine entering the European market?
 Do you think the Greek market is growing in comparison with what was happening 10 years ago?

 Source: Yiannis Karakasis MW